Looking for something? Search Here »

 How about specialist aquarium retail?

 Such as MYOB, or specialised boarding software, or specialist grooming software.
 Think about who is going to do your accounts – you will almost certainly need some help in setting up your MYOB even if you are going to do your own books.
-(Pets Australia can help with MYOB consultants)
+(Pets Australia can help with MYOB consultants and great deals on MYOB software)

-New research is showing that MORE THAN 90% of new business is coming off the web – surpassing all the telephone book listings.
+Research shows that MORE THAN 90% of new business comes off the web – surpassing all the telephone book listings.
 You will need an email address and an ISP (Internet Service provider) as well as your web page content for your web site.
 Pets Australia can help with simple web pages or talk to your ISP or local computer service people.

 Leasing is more expensive, but has some accounting advantages and doesn’t upset your cash flow quite as badly.
 Talk to your accountant about buy vs lease.
 Get only the equipment you need to work NOW, and save those $$ for the future.